 SOME SPECIES MIGRATE to warmer wintering grounds, and oh, how deftly they do fly—whether on their way south, or on the hunt for supper, or perhaps to meet up with that someone special, and mate in mid-air.
-But I’m not talking about some feathered creature with a mere single set of wings; I’m talking about dragonflies—as I did last week with a leading American expert on the subject, zoologist, author and photographer Dennis Paulson.
-Share in the four-winged wonder (and maybe win his Princeton Field Guide to these magical creatures for yourself).
+But I’m not talking about some feathered creature with a mere single set of wings; I’m talking about dragonflies—as I did in a radio segment and podcast with a leading American expert on the subject, zoologist, Princeton Field Guide author and photographer Dennis Paulson.
+Share in the four-winged wonder.

 UNTIL I MET Dennis Paulson, thanks to the series I’ve been doing with the BirdNote public-radio program he contributes to, I was probably your average dragonfly semi-observer: I knew what they were, but had never really looked too closely.

-I quickly ordered the Eastern version of Dennis’s two-volume Princeton Field Guide to dragonflies and damselflies (two copies of which—each matched to the winner’s location–I’m giving away; details on the contest at the end of the page).
+I quickly ordered the Eastern version of Dennis’s two-volume Princeton Field Guide to dragonflies and damselflies.
 Before I’d even reached the 336 species-by-species accounts that start on page 49, many of them illustrated with Dennis’s photos, everything in the way I looked at these insects had changed.
-Already this spring, I’m paying better attention and have been able to distinguish four distinct species in the garden, and counting.
+Already, I was paying better attention and have been able to distinguish four distinct species in the garden, and counting.

 Ph.D. zoologist Dennis Paulson is also a keen gardener, and an expert on birds.
 He directed the Slater Museum of Natural History at the University of Puget Sound in Tacoma, Washington, until retiring in 2004.